 - What are the best retail channels and positioning for the sale of the proposed licensed product(s)?

 - Who is the core consumer at these shops?
 Who are the owners and representatives of the property?

 - Who are they and how should you make contact?
 What are the obligations of a license agreement?

 - What is the approval process and does it factor in sufficient time for product development?

-Also, be sure to create a License Global user account and gain access to the thousands of FREE additional licensing resources and top news from around the world.
-As part of your account you will receive access to our daily newsletters on the industry and our complete catalogue of tips, case studies and whitepapers.
-We also encourage you to read more about our licensing events by visiting the Global Licensing Group's event page.
+Create a License Global user account and gain access to the thousands of FREE licensing resources and top news from around the world.
+As part of your account, you will receive access to our daily newsletters on the industry and our complete catalogue of tips, case studies and whitepapers.